 Massage has been practiced for thousands of years.
 Today, if you need or want a massage, you can choose from about 80 massage therapy styles with a wide variety of pressures, movements, and techniques.
 These all involve pressing, rubbing, or manipulating muscles and other soft tissues with hands and fingers.
 Sometimes, even forearms, elbows, or feet are used.

-According to the American Massage Therapy Association, up to 25 percent of American adults had a massage at least once during 2016-2017.
+According to the American Massage Therapy Association, in 2018, approximately 19% of Americans had some form of massage..
 And, they have a wide range of reasons for doing so.
 More and more people -- especially baby boomers -- recognize the health benefits of massage.
 They choose from among many massage styles to get relief from symptoms or to heal injuries, to help with certain health conditions, and to promote overall wellness.

 Here is information you can use to help you decide what types of massage will work best for you.